jaehoonkim/sentinel/README.md

 ```

-Run the following commands to install the server.
+Run the following commands to install the manager.

 ```console